wso2-incubator/greg-smartbear-plugin/README.md

 Build it yourself
 -----------------
-You can build the plugin locally by cloning this repository locally - make sure you have java and maven 3.X correctlyn

-installed - and run
+You can build the plugin locally by cloning this repository locally - make sure you have java and maven 3.X correctly installed and run

 mvn clean install